Loving mother standing with her smiling young son in the sunny doorway of their home.

 Apply online for expert recommendations with real interest rates and payments.

 Are you the one paying alimony or child support?
-If so, it could affect your mortgage prospects because lenders consider alimony and child support to be outstanding debts.
+If so, it could affect your mortgage prospects.
+Lenders consider alimony and child support to be outstanding debts.
 When evaluating your mortgage application, lenders look at something called your debt-to-income (DTI) ratio.
 This percentage explains how much of your monthly gross income goes toward paying off recurring debt.

 You can calculate your DTI ratio by dividing all of your monthly debts by your total monthly income.

-There are ways that you can make up for dents in your income report that are due to child support or alimony payments.
+There are ways that a borrower can make up for dents in your income report that are due to child support or alimony payments.
 Don’t stop making your payments just because you’re ready to buy a home.
+Instead, gather documents that could help you qualify.

-• Documentation of any other income sources: If you have any other income sources like a pension, survivor’s benefit, regular commissions, overtime from your job or annual bonuses, you can count it toward your income as long as you can document it.
+If you have any other income sources like a pension, retirement income, survivor’s benefit, regular commissions, overtime from your job or annual bonuses, you can count it toward your income as long as you can document it.

 Keep in mind that your income, alimony payments and DTI are only pieces of the overall mortgage application puzzle.
 Your lender also looks at your credit score and the amount of money you have for a down payment.